andreipfeiffer/css-in-js/README.md

 <br />

 This is the baseline we'll consider when comparing all the following __CSS-in-JS__ solutions.
-Checkout the [motivation](#motivation) to better understand the limitations of this approach that we'll try to fill.
+Checkout the [motivation](#motivation) to better understand the limitations of this approach that we're trying to fill.

 <br />